CiscoDevNet/terraform-provider-intersight/website/docs/r/software_release_meta.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `image_type`:(string) The subtype of the distributable image.
+For e.g. the firmware distributable is categorized according to the component it can upgrade - Standalone server, Intersight managed server or UCS Managed Fabric Interconnect.
 * `latest_file_name`:(string) The name of the latest image file uploaded for this software type.
 It is populated as part of the image import operation.
 * `latest_version`:(string)(Computed) Latest version of the image avaiable for a specific software.
 * `mod_time`:(string)(Computed) The time when this managed object was last modified.